Banbury Mosque

 The Banbury Mosque, officially the Banbury Madni Masjid, is a Sunni Islam mosque, located in Banbury, Oxfordshire, England, in the United Kingdom.

 History

 In September 2008, the mosque was given permission to expand its size to allow women to pray separately, however the expansion received some criticism from local residents.

-Banbury Madni Mosque is a beacon mosque at the forefront of many community initiatives such as, first Mosque in the Uk to house a community fridge and food bank which is used by 99% white Caucasusian families, it also host Hot meals for the homeless and a warm space for the elderly and most vulnerable many other community initiatives a must to visit.
+Banbury Madni Mosque is a beacon mosque at the forefront of many community initiatives such as, first Mosque in the Uk to house a community fridge and food bank which is used by 99% white Caucasusian families, it also hosts hot meals for the homeless and a warm space for the elderly and most vulnerable many other community initiatives a must to visit.

 The Ash-Shifa School girls' Islamic school is located within the grounds of Banbury Mosque.
 The mosque was newly rebuilt in 2012 by leading small-medium construction company Civic Construction Limited directed by Mr Wajid Ali.